Skip advert

 How safe is the Polestar 3?

-Safety as a priority is a trait passed down to Polestar from its previous parent company Volvo, so we’d expect the Polestar 3 to get the full five stars when it’s tested by Euro NCAP.
+Safety as a priority is a trait passed down to Polestar from its previous parent company Volvo, and as we predicted, the Polestar 3 has received the full five stars when crash-tested by Euro NCAP.
 It comes with a long list of safety equipment including lane keep assist and departure warning, blind spot warning, driver fatigue monitoring among other tech.
 It’s also one of the first cars on sale to be offered with optional LiDAR that can scan the road ahead, potentially making it capable of autonomous driving in future.

 Advertisement - Article continues below